jclaessens97/vue-plaid-link/README.md

 ## Notes

 I don't have a lot of spare time to actively maintain this project.
-I could only put this package up so Plaid can refer to it: https://github.com/plaid/react-plaid-link/issues/330 since I implemented it for a side-project of mine.
+I only put this package up so Plaid can refer to it: https://github.com/plaid/react-plaid-link/issues/330 since I implemented it for a side-project of mine.

-Currently only the regular, [non-deprecated](https://plaid.com/docs/link/link-token-migration-guide/) flow is implemented, without web3 and without oauth support.
-Feel free to open PR's to add this.
-I might add it myself if I see the need in my own side-project.
+Currently only the regular, [non-deprecated](https://plaid.com/docs/link/link-token-migration-guide/) flow is implemented.
+Feel free to open PR's.